 - For online submission, please upload the low-resolution versions of the figures as separate files ( do not incorporate them into the main body of your text ).

 - When preparing figures, please make sure that any characters or numbers included in the figures are large enough to read on-screen.

 - Prepare any other files that are to be submitted for review, including any supplementary material.
 The permitted formats for these files are the same as for manuscripts and figures.
-Other file types, such as Microsoft Excel spreadsheets and Powerpoint presentations may be uploaded and will form part of the single .pdf file that is created for use in the peer review process.
-When naming your files, please use simple filenames and avoid special characters and spaces.
-Please make sure your file name has the correct suffix, e.g. .doc, .docx, .rtf, as appropriate.
+Other file types, such as Microsoft Excel spreadsheets and Powerpoint presentations may be uploaded and will be converted to .pdf format.

 Now that your files are ready, visit the online submission web site.

 - Note : Before you begin, you should be sure you are using an up-to-date version of Internet Explorer, Firefox, Google Chrome or Safari.
 If you have an earlier version, you can download a free upgrade using the icons found at the bottom of the 'Instructions and Forms' section of the online submission web site.

 - First, you will need to log into the online submission site: http://mc.manuscriptcentral.com/hpi